Grave Digger (1980-1987, 1991-present): a Power Metal band from Gladbeck, Germany.

 After the successful Rheingold Tour, The Last Supper (2005) followed; the cover depicted a depressive Jesus Christ at his last days before death, left by his followers and the loneliness of Jesus while death waited behind him.
 Unlike their previous albums, The Last Supper was not a concept album, despite several songs about the last days of Jesus.

 The Scottish inspired The Clans Will Rise Again (2010).
-The EP Home at Last and next album Clash of the Gods followed in 2012.
+The EP Home at Last and next album Clash of the Gods followed in 2012 featuring Axel Ritt on guitar.
 After the Return of the Reaper (2014) and its bold cover art, the compilation Exhumation - The Early Years arrived in 2015 featuring re-recordings of selected early tracks saw the light of day.
-Healed by Metal (2017) then arrived.
+Healed by Metal (2017), The Living Dead (2018) and Fields of Blood (2020) then arrived with Marcus Kniep on keyboards.

 See Less... ⏫